 In addition, GWL's core projects, including Volunteer Development, the BAME women's project, and Adult Literacy and Numeracy, continued throughout the year.
-ESOL learning, delivered at GWL by Clyde College, resumed in-person delivery, with four classes per week, and GWL signposting new learners to the service.
-Dedicated support to volunteers also continued, with 89 volunteers (including 31 new) contributing to activities in a range of roles.
-Additionally GWL hosted 13 placements for students, including from: Museum Studies MSc (University of Glasgow), Museum Education MSc (University of Glasgow), Gender Studies MSc (University of Strathclyde), MLItt Curatorial Practice (Glasgow School of Art), Community Development Undergraduate and Postgraduate (University of Glasgow).
+ESOL learning, delivered at GWL by Clyde College, continued in-person delivery, with four classes per week.
+Dedicated support to volunteers also continued, with 71 volunteers (including 31 new) contributing to activities in a range of roles.
+Additionally GWL hosted 11 placements for students, including from: Museum Studies MSc (University of Glasgow), Museum Education MSc (University of Glasgow), Applied Gender Studies MSc (University of Strathclyde), Curatorial Practice MLitt (Glasgow School of Art), Community Development Undergraduate and Postgraduate (University of Glasgow), Information and Library Studies MSc (University of Glasgow), as well as numerous PhD placements.

-GWL continued its commitment to being an Accredited Living Wage Employer, retained the standards of the Glasgow Volunteering Chartermark, and continued in its commitment to the environment by being a member of the Green Arts Initiative.
+GWL retained its commitment to being an Accredited Living Wage Employer, retained the standards of the Glasgow Volunteering Chartermark, and continued in its commitment to the environment by being a member of the Green Arts Initiative.

 GWL continued to improve its building, with an embedded cross-organisational commitment to focus on the climate emergency and environmental issues, and to redress negative impacts of climate change.
-As part of this work, GWL successfully applied for a grant to the Wolfson Foundation towards its Net Zero ambitions.
-The grant with enable cavity wall and loft insulation as part of the overall strategy to achieve Net Zero by 2030.
+As part of this work, GWL successfully applied for two further grants towards its Net Zero ambitions, securing funding from the SP Energy Networks Net Zero Fund, and Museums Galleries Scotland.
+With funds already secured from the Wolfson Foundation, Phase One (the 'Fabric First' phase) of the works is now fully funded (at over £300,000) as part of the overall strategy to achieve Net Zero by 2030, and works will be undertaken during 2024 and 2025 on this aspect.

-This year, the Three Decades of Changing Lives Project, funded by the National Lottery Heritage Fund, made great progress in cataloguing, digitising, interpreting and showcasing GWL's own 30-year heritage and delivering a range of events and exhibitions.
+This year, the Three Decades of Changing Lives Project, funded by the National Lottery Heritage Fund, made further progress in cataloguing, digitising, interpreting and showcasing GWL's own 30+ year heritage and delivering a range of events and exhibitions.
 This is ensuring that GWL's institutional knowledge and own history and heritage is not at risk of being lost, and is made available for wider public benefit.